Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Experiments

 \section{Experiments}

-In the first section we show that \sidetuning{} compares favorably to existing incremental learning approaches on both iCIFAR and the more challenging Taskonomy dataset.
-We then extend to multiple domains (computer vision, RL, imitation learning, NLP) in the simplified (transfer learning) scenario for $m=2$ tasks.
+In the first section we show that when applied to the incremental learning setup, \sidetuning{} compares favorably to existing approaches on both iCIFAR and the more challenging \itaskonomy{} dataset.
+We then extend this to multiple domains (computer vision, RL, imitation learning, NLP) in the simplified scenario for $m=2$ tasks (transfer learning).
 Finally, we interpret \sidetuning{} in a series of analysis experiments.